The #UNIGNORABLE Issues

 Last year, because of United Way:

-343 individuals were supported with financial assistance for extracurricular activities through the YMCA.
+616 individuals were supported with financial assistance for extracurricular activities and memberships through the YMCA.

 Participate in Poverty to Prosperity Committee in Huron County

 Homelessness isn’t just about sleeping on the streets.
 People may also be in a temporary shelter, incarcerated without a place to go to after or couch surfing.
-Homelessness affects almost every aspect of life including family well-being, employment and physical and mental health.
+Homelessness can affect every aspect of life including family well-being, employment and physical and mental health.

 People experiencing homelessness have shorter life expectancies, are more likely to be victims of violence and go hungry at least once a week.
 The odds can often feel stacked against those dealing with homelessness because of a mix of complex, interrelated issues like mental illness, addiction and abuse.
 Homelessness also disproportionately affects vulnerable populations, for example those with physical disabilities, chronic health issues and mental health challenges.